India win their second World Cup

-Twenty-eight years after they first won the World Cup, India became the second team not called Australia (West Indies is the other) to win a second title.
+Twenty-eight years after they first won the World Cup, India won their second title.
 Favourites going into the tournament, the tenth, they came up against Sri Lanka, playing their second World Cup final in a row, and broke a number of hoodoos in the Mumbai final: of home teams never having won the title, teams chasing having won only twice before, and century-makers in finals never having finished on the losing side.
 When Mahela Jayawardene produced a perfectly paced hundred and Lasith Malinga struck early to reduce them to 31 for 2, India looked a long shot, but Gautam Gambhir anchored them with a resolute 97.
-Then MS Dhoni, the captain, walked out at No. 5 instead of Yuvraj Singh - who was later voted Man of the Tournament - and delivered an innings for the ages, seeing off the threat of Muttiah Muralitharan, playing in his last game, and finishing proceedings majestically with a six clouted high over long-on to cue night-long celebrations all over Mumbai and India.
+Then MS Dhoni, the captain, walked out at No. 5 instead of Yuvraj Singh - who was later voted Man of the Tournament - and delivered an innings for the ages, seeing off the threat of Muttiah Muralitharan (who was playing in his last game) and finishing proceedings majestically with a six clouted high over long-on to cue night-long celebrations all over Mumbai and India.

 Australian batsman Michael Clarke, who was born today, had a sensational debut against India in Bangalore in 2004, scoring 151 to give Australia the series lead in the conquest of their "final frontier".
-His first Test season ended with the Allan Border Medal but Clarke's career hit a pothole thereafter when he was dropped in 2005 after a succession of poor scores.
-He bounced back by scoring a double-century for New South Wales in the Pura Cup and fought his way back into the national team.
-He scored 389 runs at nearly 78 in the 2006-07 Ashes.
-Clarke took over from Ricky Ponting as Australia's captain in all three formats in 2011 and after leading the side to defeats in Cape Town - where Australia were bowled out for 47 - and Horbart, against New Zealand, he presided over a series whitewash over India, scoring his maiden triple-century, in Sydney, in the process.
-In his next seven Tests he scored three double-hundreds, and ended 2012 with 1595 runs, averaging over 100.
+Clarke took over from Ricky Ponting as Australia's captain in all three formats in 2011, and after leading the side to defeats in Cape Town - where Australia were bowled out for 47 - and in Hobart against New Zealand, he presided over a series whitewash over India, scoring his maiden triple-century in the process.
+In his next seven Tests Clarke scored three double-hundreds, and he ended 2012 with 1595 runs, averaging over 100.
 The year 2013 started off equally productively in terms of his run-scoring, but Australia lost 0-4 in India and 3-0 in England.
-No one expected anything different for the home Ashes at the end of the year.
-But Clarke led Australia's resurgence with a 5-0 mauling of England and a 2-1 defeat of South Africa away.
+No one expected anything different for the home Ashes at the end of the year, but Clarke led Australia's resurgence with a 5-0 mauling of England and a 2-1 defeat of South Africa away.
 He signed off from ODIs in style in 2015, having led Australia to their fifth World Cup win, but didn't have the same successful ending to his Test career, losing the Ashes that followed in England 3-2.

-One of cricket's finest writers was born, in Manchester.
-Neville Cardus revolutionised sports-writing by rejecting the accepted way of doing things; Matthew Engel described him as "an artist of devastating originality".
-A Guardian man, who was notably anti-establishment and whose beginnings in life were distinctly humble, Cardus was knighted in 1967 and died in 1975.
+One of cricket's finest writers is born, in Manchester.
+Neville Cardus revolutionised sportswriting by rejecting the accepted way of doing things; Matthew Engel described him as "an artist of devastating originality".
+A Guardian man who was notably anti-establishment and whose beginnings in life were distinctly humble, Cardus was knighted in 1967 and died in 1975.
 He was also a distinguished writer on music.

 Birth of the gangling New Zealand swing bowler Richard Collinge, who despite 110 Test wickets and a batting average of 14 is best remembered for his feats with the willow.
-Against Pakistan in Auckland in 1972-73, Collinge made 68 not out, then the highest Test score by a No. 11, and added a record 151 for the 10th wicket with Brian Hastings.
+Against Pakistan in Auckland in 1972-73, Collinge made 68 not out, then the highest Test score by a No. 11, and added a record 151 for the tenth wicket with Brian Hastings.
 But bowling was his trade, and he took six wickets in New Zealand's first victory over England, in Wellington, including, crucially, Geoff Boycott in each innings.
-Only Richard Hadlee has taken more wickets (97) for New Zealand against England than Collinge's 48.